AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/concentrated-liquidity-pool-incentivization-campaign.md

 * You will then be redirected to the campaign configuration page, where you will need to provide the following details:

-**Distribution Details**:
+**Distribution Details:**

-* **Total Rewards**: Enter the total amount of rewards to be distributed.
+* **Total Rewards:** Enter the total amount of rewards to be distributed.
 Keep in mind that a 3% maintenance fee is applied.
-* **Duration**: Set the start and end dates for the campaign.
+* **Duration:** Set the start and end dates for the campaign.
-* **Min Rewards/Hour**: Ensure your distribution per hour is above the minimum rewards per hour.
+* **Min Rewards/Hour:** Ensure your distribution per hour is above the minimum rewards per hour.
 The Min Rewards/Hour is set at $1 per hour.

-**Liquidity Pool Selection**:
+**Liquidity Pool Selection:**

-* **Chain**: Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
+* **Chain:** Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
 Note that the chain on which the campaign runs can be different from the chain on which you reward users.
 * **Pool:** Select the liquidity pool to incentivize from the dropdown menu or enter the pool address manually.
 * **Reward allocation:**
-  * **Token0**: Specify the percentage of rewards allocated to holding Token0.
+  * **Token0:** Specify the percentage of rewards allocated to holding Token0.
-  * **Token1**: Specify the percentage of rewards allocated to holding Token1.
+  * **Token1:** Specify the percentage of rewards allocated to holding Token1.
-  * **Fees**: Specify the percentage of rewards allocated to Fees.
+  * **Fees:** Specify the percentage of rewards allocated to Fees.
-  * **Incentivize only in-range or in-and-out-range liquidity positions**: Choose the applicable option.
+  * **Incentivize only in-range or in-and-out-range liquidity positions:** Choose the applicable option.

 **Rewards Forwarders:**